jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 It's a good practice to maintain the reusable parts as separate files, and include them in the main (root) API definition by referencing them with `$ref`.

-We place the common components in [openapi/common](openapi/common) directory and other OpenAPIs are reference to this file.
+We place the common components in [openapi/common](openapi/common) directory and other OpenAPIs are a reference to these files.

-However, most OpenAPI tools don't support that multi-file approach, and require a single-file API definition.
+However, most OpenAPI tools don't support that multi-file approach and require a single-file API definition.

 The `bundle` command pulls the relevant parts of an API definition into a single file output in JSON or YAML format.
 ```bash
 pnpm bundle
 ```
-> 1. The above command will bundle all OpenAPI definitions under `openapi` directory to `bundled` directory.
+> 1. The above command will bundle all OpenAPI definitions under `openapi` directory to the `bundled` directory.
 > 2. Every bundled OpenAPI file is independent and not merged.

 ## Merge OpenAPI
-After bundle, there are still a lot of OpenAPI files that splitted by business domains.
+After the bundle, there are still a lot of OpenAPI files that are split by business domains.
 We may want a single OpenAPI file combine all of them.

-To do this, we need to run `merge` command:
+To do this, we need to run the `merge` command:
 ```bash
 pnpm merge
 ```
-> 1. The above command will merge all specified OpenAPI definitions under `bundled` directory into a single-file
+> 1. The above command will merge all specified OpenAPI definitions under the `bundled` directory into a single-file
      [xcloudiq-openapi.yaml](xcloudiq-openapi.yaml) under project root directory.
 > 2. The merge configuration is [.openapi-merge.yaml](.openapi-merge.yaml).

 ## Build OpenAPI
-To simplify the `lint`, `bundle` and `merge` workflow, we provide `build` command to combine all of them:
+To simplify the `lint`, `bundle`, and `merge` workflow, we provide the `build` command to combine all of them:
 ```bash
 pnpm build
 ```